 Robert Moses completely reshaped the face of New York City, devastating much of the open space and native flora in the process.
 While he started the country's first state-wide system of parks, he also introduced many non-native species into the landscape (including the invasive Norway maple).
 This Pulitzer Prize-winning history explains why and how Moses' legacy still casts large shadows today.

-Research in New York City
+Initiatives in New York City

 Scientists at the Brooklyn Botanic Garden undertook the most comprehensive study ever of the plant biodiversity in metropolitan New York.
-Studying the vegetation changes in highly populated areas is critical to understanding the future of life in our rapidly urbanizing world.
+Studying the vegetative changes in highly populated areas is critical to understanding the future of life in our rapidly urbanizing world.

 This collaborative study examined whether local plant species maintained their genetic variability and population fitness.
 Results would inform management strategies designed to reverse these trends.
 Begun in 2008, the pilot program focuses on 34 species of plants that are infrequently found in New York City.